 I spent a couple of days in Wellington exploring the city at my own pace.
 If I were to compare it to any other place in the world that I have visited, it would be San Francisco.
 Its location, housing and windy weather took me back to my awesome memories from my life in California.
 Maybe that’s why I liked it so much.

-The top attractions You shouldn't miss when visiting wellington in 48 hours
+The top attractions you shouldn’t miss when visiting Wellington

 The Solace of the Wind Statue was created by Max Patte.
 His inspiration during the creation process was Wellington, its elements, its culture and its people.